Did Yeshua Cancel Torah Food Laws?

 Terminology: In order to emphasize the Jewish nature and message of the apostolic writings (New Testament) I use the terms Yeshua (Jesus), Messiah (Christ), and Tanakh (Old Testament), and incorporate other appropriate Hebrew and Jewish terms.
 (See the Glossary.)

-The short answer is no, but since there are some Christians who believe that living by the food rules established in the Torah equals trying to earn one's salvation (a definition of "legalism"), then the subject needs explanation.
+The short answer to the question above is no, but since there are some Christians who believe that living by Torah food rules equals trying to earn one's salvation (a definition of "legalism"), then the subject needs explanation.
 Let's establish one principle at once.
 Keeping a kosher house will not save anyone.
 The only ground of salvation is the faithfulness of God expressed in the atoning sacrifice of Yeshua.
 However, this biblical understanding does not negate the importance of the Torah as divine guidance for an abundant life in Messiah Yeshua.

 In the beginning Adam and Eve and their immediate descendants apparently subsisted on a vegetarian diet, because after the global flood, God gave significant instruction to Noah concerning diet in the new world.